THE DEFINITION OF ‘LIFE WILL GET THE BASTARDS ANYWAY’

 William B. Irvine, A Guide to the Good Life

-On the bastards!
+Now on to the bastards!

 ‘So he was taken from among men; and not long afterwards the Athenians felt such remorse that they shut up the training grounds and gymnasia.
 They banished the other accusers but put Meletus to death; they honoured Socrates with a bronze statue’

 One of my friends thinks that their bastards are doing better than them, that they never have problems and always come out smelling the roses.
 I ask ‘what is your reason for thinking this?’ the ‘reason’ I got was not really reason at all!
 I was given various answers from gut feelings to assumptions.
 So my friend felt that he was being bested.
 I repeat again, he ‘felt’ that he was being bested.
 Some people create these stories and narratives and it’s as if they imagine their bastards riding off on a galloping white horse up triumphantly upon a hill and into the sunset like a Grimm’s fairy tale story!
 If you also think and dwell the same way like my friend did, namely that your bastards are doing better than you without empirical verification and only feelings to back you up – then realise that these feelings are deceptive and are created by a conceptually proliferating mind.